andrewsoonqn/nuscuties-orbital/README.md

-# NUSCuties: Solo Leveling-Inspired Productivity App
+# Solo Scheduler: Gamified Productivity App inspired by Solo Leveling

 ![Project Status](https://img.shields.io/badge/status-in%20progress-yellow)
 ![Built With](https://img.shields.io/badge/built%20with-Godot%20%7C%20Go%20%7C%20Firebase%20%7C%20SQL-blue)

 ## 🚀 Overview

-**NUSCuties** is a gamified productivity app that transforms mundane daily tasks into exciting quests, inspired by the hit Korean franchise _Solo Leveling_.
-Designed to combat digital procrastination, the app uses RPG mechanics like EXP, stats, and dungeons to help users stay focused and motivated in their real lives.
+**Solo Scheduler** is a gamified productivity app inspired by Solo Leveling that aims to transform mundane daily tasks into exciting quests.
+The app uses traditional RPG elements like levels, experience points (EXP), stats, skills, items and more to provide visually appealing and engaging markers of progression, thereby instilling a sense of satisfaction and accomplishment in users.
+This in turn motivates users to take control of their lives, boosting productivity and cutting down on digital procrastination.

 ---

 ## 🎯 Motivation

-The rise of TikTok, YouTube Shorts, and Instagram Reels has contributed to attention fragmentation and dopamine-driven distractions.
-NUSCuties offers a fun, focused alternative that rewards productivity and discourages endless scrolling.
+The rise of TikTok, YouTube Shorts and Instagram Reels has contributed to attention fragmentation and dopamine-driven distractions.
+Solo Scheduler offers a fun and focused alternative that rewards productivity and discourages endless scrolling.

 ---